bullet-train-co/showcase/README.md

 <% end %>
 ```

-To change the default theme, look at [Loading your own syntax highlighting theme](#loading-your-own-syntax-highlighting-theme).
+By default, `syntax: :erb` is used, so you don't need to mark the majority of your samples.

+#### Using a different highlighter

-To use a different syntax highlighter, you can assign your own Proc to `sample_renderer` like this:
+To use a different syntax highlighter, assign your own Proc to `sample_renderer` like this:

 ```ruby
 # config/initializers/showcase.rb